-Now that the temperature outside has dropped, it means that you must keep the heating on through the night (especially as my wife and children like it to feel like Dubai at 3 am when they pop for a wee!)
+Now that the temperature outside has dropped, it means that you may have to keep the heating on through the night (especially as my wife and children like it to feel like Dubai at 3 am when they pop for a wee!)

 For me, it spells a time of broken sleep, asthma flare-ups (change in temperature does that) and feeling groggy when I wake up each morning.